Warren Jeffs: Allegations and fugitive from justice

-Arrest, trial and conviction
+Arrest, trial and convictions

 On August 28, 2006, around 9 p.m.
 PDT, Jeffs was pulled over on Interstate 15 in Clark County, Nevada, by highway trooper Eddie Dutchover because the temporary license plates on his red 2007 Cadillac Escalade were not visible.
-One of Jeffs' wives, Naomi Jessop, and his brother Isaac were with him.
+One of Jeffs's wives, Naomi Jessop, and his brother Isaac were with him.
 Jeffs possessed four computers, sixteen cell phones, disguises (including three wigs and twelve pairs of sunglasses), and more than $55,000 in cash.
-Jeffs' wife and brother were questioned and released.
+Jeffs's wife and brother were questioned and released.

-In a Nevada court hearing on August 31, Jeffs waived extradition and agreed to return to Utah to face two first-degree felony charges of accomplice rape.
+In a Nevada court hearing on August 31, Jeffs waived any challenge to extradition and agreed to be returned to Utah to face two first-degree felony charges of accomplice rape.
 Each charge carries an indeterminate penalty of five years to life in prison.
 Arizona prosecutors were next in line to try Jeffs.
-He was held in the Washington County jail, pending an April 23, 2007, trial on two counts of rape, as an accomplice for his role in arranging the marriage between Elissa Wall and her first cousin.
+He was held in the Washington County jail, pending an April 23, 2007 trial on two counts of rape, as an accomplice for his role in arranging the marriage between Elissa Wall and her first cousin.

-Jeffs was believed to be leading his group from jail and a Utah state board has expressed dissatisfaction in dealing with Hildale police, believing that many members of the force had ties to Jeffs, so therefore did not cooperate.
+Jeffs was believed to be leading his group from jail and a Utah state board has expressed dissatisfaction in dealing with Hildale police, believing that many members of the force had ties to Jeffs, and thus did not cooperate.
 In May and July 2007, Jeffs was indicted in Arizona on eight counts, including sexual misconduct with a minor and incest.